aquasecurity/trivy/README.md

 ## vs Clair

 [Clair](https://github.com/coreos/clair) uses [alpine-secdb](https://github.com/alpinelinux/alpine-secdb/).
-However, the purpose of this database is to make it possible to know what packages has backported fixes.
+However, the purpose of this database is to make it possible to know what packages have backported fixes.
 As README says, it is not a complete database of all security issues in Alpine.

 `Trivy` collects vulnerability information in Alpine Linux from [Alpine Linux aports repository](https://gitlab.alpinelinux.org/alpine/aports).